spacholski1225/10xdevs-training/README.md

 The `.windsurfrules` file contains AI configuration for Windsurf.

+## Testing Strategy

+The project follows a comprehensive testing strategy:

+- Unit and integration tests with Vitest
+- End-to-end tests with Playwright
+- Continuous testing in CI/CD pipeline
+- Performance testing with Chrome DevTools
+- Automated test reporting

+For detailed testing documentation, see `.ai/test-plan.md`.

 ## Contributing

-Please follow the AI guidelines and coding practices defined in the AI configuration files when contributing to this project.
+Please follow the AI guidelines, coding practices, and testing requirements defined in the AI configuration files when contributing to this project.

 ## License